4 Best Practices for The Use of Animation in Education

 Finance and Accounting

-For this area of study, problems and concepts are very much number based.
-Otherwise put, the subjects are quite complicated, and so can be confusing and overwhelming.
+For this area of study, concepts are very much number-based.
+Otherwise, the subjects are quite complicated, and so can be confusing and overwhelming.
 To help with that, animated clips can present mathematical processes in a step-by-step method to avoid confusion.
 If the clips are made available after classes, students can also go back over it if they still are not sure!

 Furthermore, to make a subject so heavy on numbers more interesting, animations can provide little breaks in class.
 Particularly, short videos like the one below can explain the situation in which these processes can be used.
 As a result, the subject becomes more engaging!